-Henfallet (pronounced “HEN-fall-uh”) was unlike the other waterfalls we had visited throughout Norway in that this giant wasn’t near any of the famous fjords along the country’s west.
+Henfallet (pronounced “HEN-fall-uh”) was unlike the other waterfalls we had visited throughout much of Norway in that this giant wasn’t near any of the famous fjords along the country’s west.

-In fact, it was probably closer to the Swedish border than it was to the charming city of Trondheim, which was where we were staying on the day of our visit to this falls.
+In fact, it was probably closer to the Swedish border than it was to the charming city of Trondheim, which was where we were staying each time we’ve visit this falls – once in July 2005 and again in July 2019.

 Nonetheless, Julie and I made a long detour from the charming city to get to the village of Ås in the Tydal Municipality, which was where this waterfall was situated.